nnnnicholas/juice-interface/doc/development.md

    - **API Key**.
 In the `.env` file, copy the **API Key** into the `PINATA_PINNER_KEY` variable.
    - **API Secret**.
 In the `.env` file, copy the **API Secret** into the `PINATA_PINNER_SECRET` variable.

-### Blocknative

-Juicebox uses [Blocknative](https://www.blocknative.com) to onboard users by enabling wallet selection, connection, wallet checks, and real-time state updates.

-Take the following steps to set up Blocknative for local development:

-1. Create a Blocknative API key ([learn more](https://docs.blocknative.com/webhook-api#setup-api-key)).
-1. Copy the API key into the `NEXT_PUBLIC_BLOCKNATIVE_API_KEY` variable of the `.env` file.

 ### The Graph

 Juicebox uses [The Graph](https://thegraph.com) to query the Ethereum network using a GraphQL API.